Tiangong space station: Assembly

 The construction of the Chinese Space Station officially began in April 2021.
 The planned 11 missions include three module launches, four crewed missions, and four autonomous cargo flights.
-On 29 April 2021, the first component of the station, Tianhe core module, was launched to the orbit aboard the Long March 5B rocket from Wenchang Spacecraft Launch Site.
-On 29 May 2021, Tianzhou 2 autonomous cargo spacecraft was launched to the Tianhe core module in preparation for the Shenzhou 12 crew, who will be responsible for testing Tianhes various systems and preparing for future operations.
-On 17 June 2021, Shenzhou 12 team docked with the space station, marking them the first visitors to the Tiangong station.
-The first crew mission began the examination of the core module and verification of key technologies.
-On 4 July 2021, Liu Boming and Tang Hongbo began their first spacewalk in upgraded Chinese Feitian spacesuits, outfitting the space stations with extravehicular activity (EVA) equipment, such as foot restraints and the standing platform for Chinarm.
+On 29 April 2021, the first component of the station, the Tianhe core module, was launched to orbit aboard the Long March 5B rocket from Wenchang Spacecraft Launch Site.
+On 29 May 2021, the Tianzhou 2 autonomous cargo spacecraft was launched to the Tianhe core module in preparation for the Shenzhou 12 crew, who will be responsible for testing Tianhes various systems and preparing for future operations.
+On 17 June 2021, Shenzhou 12 docked with the space station, marking them the first visitors to the Tiangong station.
+The crew began the examination of the core module and verification of key technologies.
+On 4 July 2021, Liu Boming and Tang Hongbo began their first spacewalk in upgraded Chinese Feitian spacesuits, outfitting the space stations with extravehicular activity (EVA) equipment, such as foot restraints and a standing platform for the Core Module Manipulator (CMM).
 Shenzhou 12 commander Nie Haisheng stayed inside the station and tested the robotic arm movements.
 Liu Boming and Nie Haisheng completed the second spacewalk on 20 August 2021 and installed various devices outside of the station, including a thermal control system, a panoramic camera, and other equipment.
-On 16 September 2021, the Shenzhou 12 crew entered the returning spacecraft and undocked from Tianhe.
+On 16 September 2021, the Shenzhou 12 crew entered their return spacecraft and undocked from Tianhe.
 Before leaving the orbit, the crew performed various radial rendezvous (R-Bar) maneuvers to circumnavigate around the space station.
 They tested the guidance system and recorded lighting conditions while approaching the Tianhe from different angles.
 The crew landed in the Gobi Desert of Inner Mongolia on the same day.
-Tianzhou 3 cargo spacecraft, which arrived at the launch facility a month earlier, was immediately rolled out onto the launch pad for the next supply mission.
+The Tianzhou 3 cargo spacecraft, which arrived at the launch facility a month earlier, was immediately rolled out onto the launch pad for the next supply mission.